cloud-gov/cg-site/_docs/services/app-autoscaler.md

 ------------ | --------- | ----------- |
 `app-autoscaler` | `autoscaler-free-plan` | Automatically increase or decrease the number of application instances based on a policy you define. |

-If your organization does not have access to the `app-autoscaler` service in the Cloud Foundry Marketplace (`cf marketplace`), please contact [support@cloud.gov]({{ site.support_email }}) to arrange for a modification to your inter-agency agreement.
+If your organization does not have access to the `app-autoscaler` service in the Cloud Foundry Marketplace (`cf marketplace`), please contact [inquiries@cloud.gov]({{ site.inquiries_email }}) to arrange for a modification to your inter-agency agreement.

 ## Scalable Metric Types

 The following are the built-in metrics that you can use to scale the number of application instances.
-They metrics values are averaged over all the instances of the application.
+A metric's values are averaged over all the instances of the application.

 Metric Type | Unit of Measure | Description |
 ----------- | --------------- | ----------- |